Enable backup for Azure Stack from the administration portal

 Backwards compatibility mode

 If you configured backup before updating to 1901, the settings are carried over with no change in behavior.
 In this case, encryption key is supported for backwards compatibility.
 You have the option updating the encryption key or switching to use a certificate.
-You will have three releases to continue updating the encryption key.
+You will have at least three releases to continue updating the encryption key.
 Use this time to transition to a certificate.
 To create a new encryption key use the New-AzsEncryptionKeyBase64 cmdlet.

 Updating from encryption key to certificate is a one-way operation.
 After making this change, you cannot switch back to encryption key.
 All existing backups will remain encrypted with the previous encryption key.